cj-mills/christianjmills/_posts/2021-7-29-Barracuda-PoseNet-Tutorial-V2-5.md

 ### Add Required Namespace

-We need to add the `Unity.Barracuda` namespace since we will be working with Tensors.
+First, we need to add the `Unity.Barracuda` namespace since we will be working with Tensors.

 ```c#
 using System.Collections;